In the guide

 If a tyre has been repaired, it must have been properly repaired.

 Any tyre that has been repaired should be inspected very carefully.
 Repairs must comply with British Standard BS AU 159f: Specification for repairs to tyres for motor vehicles used on the public highway.
-(The current Standard is BS AU 159G although the Regulations have not been updated to reflect this change.
-It is always best to follow the most up-to-date version of any standard.)
+The current Standard is BS AU 159G, but the Regulations have not been updated to reflect this change.
+It is always best to follow the most up-to-date version of any standard.

 Back to top